 WEB 287 Web E-Portfolio

+1 2 2

+Prerequisites: Nor ne

+Corequisites: Nor ne

 This course covers the creation and organization of a web-based e-portfolio that includes a resume, references, and comprehensive academic and work samples.
 Emphasis is placed on creating an e-portfolio with solid design and demonstrable content, the production of a resume and self-promotional materials, and interview techniques.
 Upon completion, students should be able to present their own domain with included professional e-portfolio elements of resume, sample work, and related self-promotional materials.